Quick Garlic Chili Oil Noodles

 • Add avocado oil and garlic to a small saucepan.
 Heat the pot over medium heat until the oil starts to bubble.
 Turn off the heat as soon as it starts to bubble.
 Add the red pepper flakes.

 • When the water is boiling, add the rice noodles to the boiling water.
-Set a timer for 2 minutes less than the package indicates.
+Cook according to the package instructions.

-With 2 minutes left, add the broccoli and bell peppers to boiling water.
+With 2 minutes left on the timer, add the broccoli and bell peppers to boiling water.

 • Drain the pasta and veggies.
 Add them back to the pot and add the garlic chili oil, sesame oil, coconut aminos, rice wine vinegar, salt and green onions to the pot.
 Stir well.